 13-IV.D.
-LEASE TERMINATION NOTICE [24 CFR 966.4(l)(3)]
+LEASE TERMINATION NOTICE [24 CFR 966.4(1)(3); Notice PIH 2021-29]

 Form, Delivery, and Content of the Notice

 Notices of lease termination must be in writing.
 The notice must state the specific grounds for termination, the date the termination will take place, the resident's right to reply to the termination notice, and their right to examine PHA documents directly relevant to the termination or eviction.
 If the PHA does not make the documents available for examination upon request by the tenant, the PHA may not proceed with the eviction [24 CFR 996.4(m)].